-Lucas Oil Stadium is an awesome venue for not only football, but also a number of other sports.
-In fact, some of the most iconic moments in the history of the NCAA Men’s Basketball Tournament have happened here.
-Plus, there is endless fun within walking distance of “The House That Peyton Built”.
+Lucas Oil Stadium is an awesome venue for football on game day.
+The stadium also hosts a number of other sporting events.
+The stadium's flexibility allows for events of all sizes to take place here, with ease.
+Plus, there is endless fun within walking distance of "The House That Peyton Built".
 This is your complete guide to gameday at Lucas Oil Stadium.

-Lucas Oil Stadium opened as the home field of the NFL’s Indianapolis Colts in 2008.
+Lucas Oil Stadium opened as the home field of the NFL's Indianapolis Colts in 2008.
 It took the place of the RCA Dome.
-The brick, steel, and glass structure reflects the traditional forms and historical feel of the state’s venerable collegiate and high school basketball arenas.
-Its seating capacity is about 67,000, and it also has 7 locker rooms and 183,000 square feet of exhibit space.
-Lucas Oil Stadium’s retractable roof can close or open in about 10 minutes.
+The brick, steel, and glass structure reflects the traditional forms and historical feel of the state's venerable collegiate and high school basketball arenas.
+Its seating capacity is about 67,000, which can be expanded to 70,000 for larger events.
+It also has seven locker rooms and 183,000 square feet of exhibit space.
+Lucas Oil Stadium's retractable roof can close or open in about 10 minutes.

 Prominent Events Hosted:

-It would be truly impossible to list every single major event that Lucas Oil Stadium has hosted.
+It would be nearly impossible to list every single major event that Lucas Oil Stadium has hosted.
 In 2012, the stadium held Super Bowl XLVI and was universally praised for its performance.
-The NCAA Men’s Final Four took place at Lucas Oil Stadium in both 2010 and 2015, along with now again in 2021.
+The NCAA Men's Final Four took place at Lucas Oil Stadium in both 2010, 2015 and 2021.
 Large annual events are a staple, including Bands of America, the Big Ten Football Championship Game, Drum Corps International Championships, NFL Draft Combine, and so much more.
-Lucas Oil Stadium was a host of the 2021 NCAA Tournament that took place entirely in Indiana.
+Lucas Oil Stadium was a host of the 2021 NCAA Tournament that which took place entirely in Indiana.

 The NCAA Hall of Champions boasts two-levels of interactive exhibits to engage visitors and create a true-to-life understanding of what it takes to make the grade.
 On the first level, all 24 NCAA sports are represented and include trivia challenges, current team rankings, video highlights, and artifacts donated from colleges around the nation.
 Play, on the second level, is a fully interactive area to compete virtually and hands-on through sports simulators, a 1930s retro gymnasium, ski simulator, and more.